-Union Square Hospitality Group plans to gradually eliminate tipping at all 13 of its New York restaurants over the course of 2016.
-This new way of doing business, called Hospitality Included, has already launched at The Modern, Maialino, North End Grill, and Marta.
+Union Square Hospitality Group plans to gradually eliminate tipping at all 13 of its New York restaurants.
+This new way of doing business, called Hospitality Included, has already launched at The Modern, Maialino, North End Grill, Marta, and Gramercy Tavern.
 Hospitality Included is designed to compensate the entire team – in both the kitchen and the dining room – more equitably, competitively, and professionally, and provide clear paths for professional advancement.

 |Keep an eye out for this logo on our menus and beyond.
 It means that the price you see is the price you’ll pay, and represents our commitment to compensating our whole team fairly and professionally.|